meshtastic/meshtastic/docs/software/python/standalone.md

 There are standalone executable files for Mac, Windows and Ubuntu.
 A single file is all you need to run the command line interface (CLI) Meshtastic tool.
 There is a zip file per operating system.
 To use, see the operating system specific notes below:

+They can be found on the [Releases](https://github.com/meshtastic/Meshtastic-python/releases) page.

 <Tabs
   groupId="operating-system"